operator-playground-io/Keycloak-Operator-tile/tutorials/secure-node-application.md

 *  Create a realm with name 'myrealm'.

 *  Create a client with name 'vanilla'.
-Use the following URL: http://##DNS.ip##:30300
+Use the following URL: http://##DNS.ip##:30300.
+Click on Roles tab and add 'user' and 'admin' roles.

-*  Create 'app-user' role if does not exist.
-Click on Roles, click on Add role button.
-Enter 'app-user' as the name of the new role.
+*  Create a regular user.
+You will need the user name and password to log in into the application.
+Assign 'user' role to the new user.
+To do this click on 'Role mappings', select 'vanilla' from Client roles drop-down, select 'user' and click on 'Add selected'.

-*  Create an user.
+*  Create an admin user.
 You will need the user name and password to log in into the application.
-Assign 'app-user' role to the new user.
-To do this click on 'Role mappings', select 'app-user' role from the list of available roles and click on 'Add selected'.
+Assign 'admin' role to the new user.
+To do this click on 'Role mappings', select 'vanilla' from Client roles drop-down, select 'admin' and click on 'Add selected'.

 Once you complete the above steps, proceed with following steps to execute the sample application.